-"I’ve always been a sucker for concept albums that demand that kind of surrender—committed, extending listening that can become deeper and richer as you allow the music to take you where it will over the course of an hour...Joshua McClain has made just such an album, one that comes from his own soulful interior space but that provides a universal embrace."
+"I’ve always been a sucker for concept albums that demand that kind of surrender—committed, extended listening that can become deeper and richer as you allow the music to take you where it will over the course of an hour...Joshua McClain has made just such an album, one that comes from his own soulful interior space but that provides a universal embrace."

 -Derk Richardson, KPFA Radio